holoviz-topics/holoSeq/HoloSeqOverview.md

 ## Input format for 1D and 2D features on pre-mapped axis coordinates

-The converters will produce gzip compressed text files.
-The data must start with a header section, where every row begins with `@`.
+The converters produce gzip compressed text files.

+The text file must start with a header section, where every row begins with `@`.

-The first row of the must be either `@v1HoloSeq1D [chart type | bar]` or `@v1HoloSeq2D`, or the data will not be processed.
+The first row of the must be either `@v1HoloSeq1D [bar|scatter|line]` or `@v1HoloSeq2D`, or the data will not be processed.

 For 1D data, the chart type may be one of `bar`, `scatter` or `line`.
 Default is `bar`.
 Regions with 4 or more SD above or below the global mean are emphasised